ethstorage/es-node/GUIDE.md

 Once data synchronization is complete, the es-node will enter the sampling phase, also known as mining.

-You can determine the duration of the es-node's sampling by reviewing the `samplingTime` in the log.
+When you see "The nonces are exhausted in this slot...", it indicates that your node has successfully completed all the sampling tasks within a slot.
+The "samplingTime" value informs you of the duration, in seconds, it took to complete the sampling process.

-If the es-node doesn't have enough time to complete sampling within a slot, the log will display 'Mining tasks timed out'.
+If the es-node doesn't have enough time to complete sampling within a slot, the log will display "Mining tasks timed out".
 For further actions, please refer to [the FAQ](#what-can-i-do-about-mining-tasks-timed-out).

-A typical log entry in this phase appears as follows:
+A typical log entry of sampling during a slot looks like this:

 ```
 INFO [01-18|11:52:18.766] Mining info retrieved                    shard=0 LastMineTime=1,705,545,915 Difficulty=0 proofsSubmitted=2
 INFO [01-18|11:52:18.766] Mining tasks assigned                    shard=0 threads=64 block=10,394,055 nonces=1,048,576
 INFO [01-18|11:52:21.539] The nonces are exhausted in this slot, waiting for the next block samplingTime=2.8s shard=0 block=10,394,055